Hyperventilation/respiration excessive/hypocapnée/hyperinhalation/respiration superficielle/respiration silencieuse

 We get more energized and in touch with our power without being overwhelmed with oxygen deprivation.
 The key is HOW this occurs and that is a lot of what our breathing development programs improve.

 It is too much sympathetic, high chest breathing.
 There is a HUGE difference between over-breathing parasympathetic (abdominal) and over-breathing sympathetically.
-It is not the over-breathing.
+It is not over-breathing.
 It is the way we breathe more than we need to, and how we distort or maintain internal and nervous system balance.
 See UDB.

 Certain schools of allopathic medicine presently lump everything into one word -hyperventilation- which is grossly inadequate.
 So this prejudice distorts and increases the importance and relevance of carbon dioxide.

-The effect of carbon dioxide levels are very important and permit tremendous insight and without them we can fail to help many in need.
+The effects of carbon dioxide levels are very important and permit tremendous insight and without them we can fail to help many in need.
 We must recognize that this is an imbalance that has a cause, and the cause is unbalanced breathing.

 I steadfastly believe that higher O2 levels and the way we balance them with adequate CO2 levels are primary factors in developing and maintaining internal balance and optimal health.